melezhik/swat/swat-advocacy.md

 *(^)* last point have some limitation though not covered in this post

-A summary for this point swat by design provides all the necessary data which is essential in testing workflow.
+As summary for this point swat by design provides all the necessary data  which is essential in web application testing workflow.

 # Swat tests a kind of third party testing , if so _who_ is going to write them ?

 This is good question to ask.
 I believe that t/* approach is proven way to get things tested from the _developers point of view_.
-I mean if you are software developer , probably all you need to ensure that next changes don't break your regression.
-You don't care much about test report output readabilty, you may mock some external dependencies if necessary, you rely on test source code to describe a testing process, and so on that is fine.
+I mean if you are software developer, probably all you need to ensure that next changes don't break your regression.
+You don't care much about test report output readabilty, you may mock some external dependencies if necessary, you rely on test source code to _understand_ a testing logic in case of issues, and so on ... that is fine.

-But let me introduce you some more possible customers of software you code.
-What about end users of your API?
+But let me introduce you some more possible customers of your software.
+What about end users consuming software API?
-Specially if your provides some external web/REST services or build a web framework.
+Say if you provides some external web/REST services or build a web framework to used by others?

-Well now a content of your t/* becomes not that clear and understandable for such others, the same stuff with test output which sometimes are quite obscure.
-Of course people involved into software have to handle with this, as they are developers! but I talk about software customers and end users which are quite a lot.
-So the answer the documentation.
+Well now a content of your t/* becomes not that clear and understandable for such a users, the same stuff with test output which sometimes are specific and tends to express internal "guts" of your software not public API.
+Again privite/public methods tests could be mixed together.
+Unit tests and integration tests comes at one test sute.
+And so on.
+All this make your  tests are not friendly for end customer, not deeply ( or not at all ) envolved in software development process.

+Of course people involved into software development *have to* cope with this, as they are developers!
+But I talk about software customers and end users which is quite different story.

+So the answer is obviously is the documentation.
 Good.
-But I still need a realistic examples of who this works.
-Documentation often provides a code snippets, that is fine but what if I need more on this or I have no time read, I need a simple working example to work with, and that is where swat test suites may rule.
-As they are:
+But users still need a *realistic examples* of _how_ this works.
+Documentation often provides a code snippets, that is fine but often you can't use code snippets to get it run, and even author provides some, it's:

+* hard to mainatin to accept all new features
+* documenation code snippets could be buggy ( missing "use module" statements, so on )

+This is where swat test suites may be rescue, as they:

-* complete, realistic examples
+* are complete, realistic examples

 * could be runnable on local environment ( this one is optional and often not necessary )

-* provides structured and unified output ( as swat has strict structure )
+* provide structured and unified output - as swat test harness has *strict and simple structure*

 * always answer on question essential for end user context:

-    * what kind of code I need to write to get this feature implemented
+    * what kind of code I need to write to get this API feature on my code

-    * what kind of input data I need to verify this code ( client part )
+    * what kind of input data I need to verify this code is working ( client part )

-    * what kind of output I need to get to verify this code ( server part )
+    * what kind of output data I need to verify this code is working ( server part )

-Of course the backside of this that _someone_ need to write a swat tests.
-It could be any.
+Of course the backside of such approach is that _someone_ need to write a swat tests.
+Ok, it could be any.
 Original software engineer or developer relations engineer or even manager.
 Not that mater who this is going to be.
-But as result we have:
+Not taking too much time finnaly we have:

-* specifications though the testing
+* specifications through the testing
-* more objective tests are they don't heavily rely on internal application structure
+* more objective tests are they don't heavily rely ( or don't rely at all ) on internal application structure
-* "true" testing as it again relies on documentation or sometimes being a documentation itself
+* "true" testing as it again relies only on public API ( no backdoors and "hidden" workarounds inside your tests )

 It's up to you to have full coverage for your code base or not.
 Swat does not "insist" on it.
 But what is nice - that with swat you may start with any piece of your software API, choose it,